 The provisions of this Development Plan, the Annexation and Development Agreement recorded on September 5, 2000 in Book 1890 at Page 2324 (as amended by the First a.
-Road Construction Amendment to Annexation and Development Agreement recorded on December 23, 2014, the "Original Annexation Agreement"), the RidgeGate West Side Agreement Regarding Dedication, Acceptance and Maintenance of Public Improvements and Sales Tax Sharing recorded on December 23, 2014 at Reception No. 2014075124 and on February 10, 2015 at Reception No. 2015008048 (the "RidgeGate West Side Agreement" and, together with the Original Annexation Agreement, the "West Side Agreements"), and the Amended and Restated Annexation and Development Agreement With Respect to the East Side Property dated November 21, 2017, between RidgeGate Investments, Inc. ("RGI") and the City (the Soil and slope conditions and the general character of the area have guided the planned road "Amended and Restated Annexation and Development Agreement with Respect to the East alignments in the Rural Residential Planning Area.
-The Owner shall work with the City of Side Property") shall prevail and govern the development of RidgeGate, provided, howev- Lone Tree to develop alternative road standards that will serve to minimize the environmental er, that where the provisions of this Development Plan, the West Side Agreement and the and visual impacts of development within the Rural Residential Planning Area.
-Alternative Amended and Restated Annexation and Development Agreement with Respect to the East roadway standards for this area shall be approved by the City of Lone Tree, prior to platting Side Property do not address a particular subject, the relevant provisions of the City of Lone of the Rural Residential Planning Area.
+Road Construction Amendment to Annexation and Development Agreement recorded on December 23, 2014, the "Original Annexation Agreement"), the RidgeGate West Side Agreement Regarding Dedication, Acceptance and Maintenance of Public Improvements and Sales Tax Sharing recorded on December 23, 2014 at Reception No. 2014075124 and on February 10, 2015 at Reception No. 2015008048 (the "RidgeGate West Side Agreement" and, together with the Original Annexation Agreement, the "West Side Agreements"), and the Amended and Restated Annexation and Development Agreement With Respect to the East Side Property Side Property do not address a particular subject, the relevant provisions of the City of Lone of the Rural Residential Planning Area.
 Tree Zoning Ordinance, as amended, or any other applicable ordinances or regulations of the City of Lone Tree, shall be applicable.

-In addition to this Development Plan, the West Side Agreements and the Amended and Restated Annexation and Development Agreement with Respect to the East Side Property, the subsequent Sub-Area Plans, Design Guidelines, subdivision plats and approved site plans, shall guide the development of RidgeGate, provided, however, that where the provi-

-Planned Development District sions do not address a particular subject, the relevant provisions of the City of Lone Tree c.
-Transportation Studies

-Zoning Ordinance, as amended, or any other applicable ordinances or regulations of the City of Lone Tree shall be applicable.
+fee simple by Schweiger Ranch Foundation and RidgeGate Investments, Inc. at the time of In addition to this Development Plan, the West Side Agreements and the Amended and Restated Annexation and Development Agreement with Respect to the East Side Property, the subsequent Sub-Area Plans, Design Guidelines, subdivision plats and approved site plans, shall guide the development of RidgeGate, provided, however, that where the provisions do not address a particular subject, the relevant provisions of the City of Lone Tree c.
+Transportation Studies Zoning Ordinance, as amended, or any other applicable ordinances or regulations of the City of Lone Tree shall be applicable.
 In the event that the West Side Agreement and the Amended and Restated Annexation and Development Agreement with Respect to the East Side Property conflicts with any provisions of this PDD, the West Side Agreement and the Amended and Restated Annexation and Development with Respect to the East Side Property shall be the governing documents.